rubenvanassche/RNA-Stem-Loop-Visualizer/README.md

 [ ] Support sequences with multiple stem loops.

-[ ] Input which elements should be in the loop, so you can track down
-    specific stem loops.

 [ ] Use something fancier than ASCII to visualize the stem loop.

-[ ] Use LL or RL parser or Turing Machine instead of PDA.
+[ ] Use LL parser or Turing Machine instead of PDA.

 [ ] GUI

-[ ] ...
 ```

 ## Installing